 - Scheduled - Is automatically assigned when an appointment is scheduled on a Job.

-- In Progress - Is automatically assigned when a user starts the timer, add's material costs or creates a timesheet entry on a Job.
+- In Progress - Is automatically assigned when a user starts the timer on the Job.

 The other four can be used on a manual basis.

 - Complete - Status to manually select when the work has been completed on a Job and it has been fully invoiced.
 Jobs with this status are suppressed from the Active Jobs list.